 Then click on the Save Button to save your changes.

+Step 5.
 Enable Service Accounts with Gmail

-Click on the Security panel
+18. Click on the Security panel.

-Scroll down to click on Advanced Settings and then click on "Manage API client access"
+19. Scroll down and then click on Advanced Settings followed by Manage API client access.

-Give it 5 mins for the change to go through the system on Gmail side.
+21. Give it 5 mins for the change to go through the system on Gmail side.